Build Parameters

 Ephemeral parameters

-Ephemeral parameters are introduced to users in the form of "build options."
-Use ephemeral parameters to model specific behaviors in a Coder workspace, such as reverting to a previous image, restoring from a volume snapshot, or building a project without using cache.
+Ephemeral parameters are introduced to users in order to model specific behaviors in a Coder workspace, such as reverting to a previous image, restoring from a volume snapshot, or building a project without using cache.
+These parameters are only settable when starting, updating, or restarting a workspace and do not persist after the workspace is stopped.

 Since these parameters are ephemeral in nature, subsequent builds proceed in the standard manner: